 Earn Your BA in Geography

-To earn a BA in Geography, students complete 41 credit hours of GES courses, 21 of which must be upper divisions, (revised Fall, 2015).
-The curriculum is comprehensive and designed to serve students in potential careers in research, government, industry and education.
-As students fine-tune their interests in geography, a GES advisor or other faculty encourages students to follow one of four academic tracks.
-These tracks, which include a carefully selected set of related courses, are intended to accelerate and direct students toward a specific career.
+To earn a BA in Geography, students complete 41 credit hours of GES courses, 21 of which must be upper division.
+The curriculum is comprehensive and designed to serve students in potential careers in research, government, industry, and education.
+This includes courses in physical, human, and cultural geography, as well methods courses that provide exposure to the various tools and techniques of geographic research.